 Only after reaching genuine empathy with the petitioner should the rabbi begin his halachic research.

 The chassidic masters tell us that the Torah’s stories spiral through history, so that each generation relives some particular stage in the Israelites’ forty-two-leg journey from Egypt to the Holy Land.
-The incident of the daughters of Zelophehad occurs on the steppes of Moab, the last stop on this journey.
+The incident of the daughters of Tzelafchad occurs on the steppes of Moab, the last stop on this journey.
 Thus, its reenactment in the six-millennia scale of history will be one of the last developments before the messianic age.
-It is therefore no surprise that a growing number of women in this generation identify with the daughters of Zelophehad and find their own yearnings mirrored in their tale.
+It is therefore no surprise that a growing number of women in this generation identify with the daughters of Tzelafchad and find their own yearnings mirrored in their tale.